Skip to content

 print(decimal_representation) # 10.32

-Source code in components/price_provider/public/insurance_entities.py
+Source code in components/price_provider/public/primitives.py

 def from_minor_unit(self, amount: int) -> Decimal: